A Pup Above Information

 A Pup Above uses a variety of meat ingredients across its four recipes.
-All of these meat ingredients would be considered high-quality and can provide dogs with much-needed animal protein and fat.
+All of these meat ingredients would be considered high-quality by most and can provide dogs with much-needed animal-based protein and fat.

-In addition, A Pup Above recipes makes use of Liver.
-Organ meat ingredients such as Liver can be particularly advantageous to dogs as they contain much higher densities of some minerals and vitamins than traditional meat cuts.
-Also, they are known to enhance flavor and make recipes more appealing.
+In addition, A Pup Above recipes makes use of several liver-based ingredients.
+Organ meat ingredients such as the Liver can be particularly advantageous to dogs as they contain much higher densities of some minerals and vitamins than traditional meat cuts.

 Also, organ meat ingredients are well known to enhance flavor and make recipes more appealing and palatable.